Columbus has been home to some incredible artists over the years.

 Born in Hungary in 1920, Alfred Tibor was coming of age at a tumultuous time in Europe.
 A self-taught gymnast, Tibor managed to qualify for the 1936 Olympics however he was kicked off of the Hungarian team due to his Jewish religion.

 After taking a job in Columbus, Alfred relocated in 1973.
 Tibor’s first sculpture was unveiled in 1974 and his collection has grown immensely since then.
 He has hundreds of works in collections throughout the United States and the world.
-Here in the capital city, you can find many of his works around town, including the Ohio Governors Residence.
+Here in Columbus, you can find many of his works around town, including at the Ohio Governor’s Residence.

 One of Tibor’s most remarkable works is outside of Agudas Achim in Bexley, where he was a member.
 Entitled “Remember”, the sculpture sits in front of a granite map depicting the labor and prison camps scattered throughout Europe during World War II.